 Description: Specifies the IP address of up to three SNTP servers.
+The MAX polls the SNTP Host every 50 seconds.
 If the server specified by SNTP Host #1 is not active, the MAX sends its requests to SNTP Host #2.
 If that server is not active, the MAX sends its requests to SNTP Host #3.